mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 > the great teacher Shakyamuni Buddha beyond doubt rightly transmitted zazen as the wonderful means for attaining the way.
 Also, the totalities of the three periods all attain the way through zazen.
 That is the reason they have transmitted from one to another as the right entrance.
 That is not all.
 Patriots from the western skies of India to the eastern earth of China all have gained the way through zazen.
 Therefore, I now point it out to men and devas as the right entrance.

 So this answer is very interesting.
-The question number two is, why is it alone, why is zazen alone the right entrance?
+The question number two is, why is zazen alone the right entrance?
 The answer is the great, tender Shakyamuni Buddha beyond doubt...  beyond doubt Shakyamuni Buddha and ancestors, many Buddhas, transmitted the wonderful means for attaining the way.
 Also, the totalities of the three periods all attain the way through zazen.
 That is the reason they have transmitted from one to another as the right entrance.
 That means beyond doubt.
 Anyway, Buddha Shakyamuni and many Buddhas ancestors just accept this practice of Zazen and learn what the Buddha's teaching is, what the universe is, what the peaceful life is.
 That’s why it is called right entrance.
 Right entrance to the Buddha Dharma, to the universe.
 Right entrance to get into the peaceful world.

 So in this case, I think the most important point is, in Zen Buddhism particularly, Dogen Zenji mentioned about right entrance. *Right* means that you have to learn something straightforward without, how can I say, artifice or design, without intention or purposes.